You (Regard, Troye Sivan and Tate McRae song): Reception

-Upon release, "You" has since received critical acclaim from music critics.
 Viewing it as an "anthem", a writer for Radio Luz highlighted the song's "sophisticated, euphoric and effortless" sound as well as Sivan and McRae's vocal interaction that, according to him, creates an "aesthetic" atmosphere.
 For L'Officiel, Mina Dragani dubbed it as "catchy", employing "breathy" vocals from the singers and an "expert" mixing from Regard.
 On a similar note, Philip Logan for CelebMix declared the song "sexy", appreciating the "sultry and flirtatious" lyrics as well as their "glorious and silky smooth" voices.
 Writing for his website, Thomas Bleach called the song an "infatuation" and summer anthem that "you're going to want to hear over and over again".
 He further opined that "['You'] is [a] great definition of what a collaboration should be [with] each artist fusing their artistries together and finding a new medium to co-exist within".

 In the United Kingdom, "You" reached number 46 on the UK Singles Chart issue dated 24 June 2021 and received a silver certification by the British Phonographic Industry (BPI) for selling 200,000 units in the country.
 The song was largely fueled by airplay in the United States, entering the Billboard Hot 100 at number 100 and peaking at number 58 on the chart issue dated 7 August 2021.
 The song also peaked atop the Dance/Electronic Songs and reached number 11 on the Mainstream Top 40 and number 24 on the Adult Top 40 rankings.
 The song further received a gold certification by the Recording Industry Association of America (RIAA) for selling more than 500,000 certified units in the US.
 Elsewhere, "You" reached the top 50 in Canada, the Czech Republic, Hungary, Ireland, Lithuania, the Netherlands, and Singapore, as well as the top 100 in Australia, Croatia, Slovakia and Sweden.
 In 2022, the song received a nomination for the Top Dance/Electronic Song at the Billboard Music Awards as well as for the Dance Song of the Year at the iHeartRadio Music Awards.